Xaliproden

-Development of xaliproden for these two indications was discontinued in 2007 following analysis of Phase III data.
-While the drug did show an effect on hippocampal volume (suggesting perhaps a slowing of cell loss), there was insufficient evidence for efficacy in counteracting Alzheimer's related cognitive decline.
-Similarly while there were some indicators of efficacy in ALS, including a small but clinically noteworthy effect on some functional parameters, the overall benefit did not reach statistical significance when results across several Phase III trials were averaged.
-Xaliproden remains under investigation for treatment of chemotherapy-induced peripheral neuropathy.
+Development of xaliproden for Alzheimer's disease and ALS was discontinued in 2007 following analysis of Phase III data.
+In addition development for cancer pain was discontinued in 2009.
+The drug showed an effect on hippocampal volume that suggested slowing of atrophy in clinical trials of people with Alzheimer's disease.
+However, there was insufficient clinical evidence for effectiveness in counteracting Alzheimer's disease-related cognitive decline.
+Similarly, while there were some indicators of effectiveness in ALS, including a small but clinically noteworthy effect on some functional parameters, the overall benefit did not reach statistical significance when results across several Phase III trials were averaged.